magicat777/CosmosEngineRPG/docs/chapters/chapter-01-welcome.md

 # Chapter 1: Welcome to Cosmos Engine

+> *"Captain, we've got incoming fighters and our hyperdrive is offline.
+What are your orders?"*
+>
+> *Marcus's cybernetic implants flared as targeting data flooded his vision.
+Time to show these pirates why they called him 'Wire.'
+[Enhanced] + [Tactical] synergy in action.*

 ## What is Cosmos Engine?

 Cosmos Engine is a science fiction tabletop roleplaying game that scales seamlessly from intimate character-driven stories to galaxy-spanning conflicts.
-Using a unified 2d10 resolution system, players can explore any type of science fiction narrative - from the crew of a small trading vessel navigating political intrigue to massive fleets clashing in wars that determine the fate of civilizations.
+Using a unified 2d10 resolution system enhanced by the revolutionary **Universal Tag System**, players can explore any type of science fiction narrative - from the crew of a small trading vessel navigating political intrigue to massive fleets clashing in wars that determine the fate of civilizations.

+### New to RPGs?
+Start Here!

+**First Time Playing?** You need to know three things:
+1. **Roll 2d10** + your character's relevant abilities
+2. **Beat the difficulty number** the GM sets
+3. **Tags** make your character unique and give bonus dice

+*Everything else builds on these basics.
+Don't worry about the complex stuff yet!*

-### Core Features
+### Revolutionary Features

+**[INFOGRAPHIC: 2d10 Bell Curve]**
+*Visual showing probability distribution: 11 is most common result, 2 and 20 are rare*

-**Unified Mechanics**: Every action, from picking a lock to commanding a fleet, uses the same core 2d10 + Attribute + Skill system.
+**Unified Mechanics**: Every action, from bypassing a mag-sealed airlock to commanding a fleet, uses the same core 2d10 + Attribute + Skill system.

+**Universal Tag System**: Characters develop unique approaches that grow more powerful through play.
+Your [Enhanced] cybernetics start as targeting assistance and evolve into reality-bending computational power.

+**[INFOGRAPHIC: Scale Comparison]**
+*Visual diagram showing relative sizes: Person → Hoverbike → Starfighter → Dreadnought → Fleet*

 **Scalable Gameplay**: Four integrated scales of play:
-- **Personal Scale**: Individual characters and their actions
+- **Personal Scale**: Individual characters infiltrating corporate towers
-- **Vehicle Scale**: Ground and atmospheric vehicles
+- **Vehicle Scale**: Hoverbike chases through neon-lit cityscapes
-- **Starship Scale**: Spacecraft and their crews
+- **Starship Scale**: Spacecraft dogfights in asteroid fields
-- **Mass Combat Scale**: Armies, fleets, and massive conflicts
+- **Fleet Scale**: Armadas clashing across star systems

-**Modular Design**: Use only the scales you need.
-Run a personal-scale game like Firefly, add starships for The Expanse-style adventures, or include everything for epic Star Wars-scale campaigns.
+**Genre Flexibility**: Run a personal-scale game like *Firefly*, add starships for *The Expanse*-style adventures, or include everything for epic *Star Wars*-scale campaigns.

-**Player Agency**: Characters remain meaningful at every scale.
-A single hero can influence the outcome of massive battles through leadership, special missions, or crucial actions.
+**Hero Agency**: Characters remain meaningful at every scale.
+A single pilot can turn the tide of massive space battles through perfect timing, tactical brilliance, or desperate heroism.

 ## What is Roleplaying?